CloudyBae/Python_Projects/README.md

-# Repo of python projects I have done to grow my skills of developing and scripting with Python.
+# Repo of python projects I have done to grow my skills of development and scripting with Python.